FHA Loan For Investment Property: A Complete Guide

 Refinance Your FHA Loan

-If you purchased a home with an FHA loan and meet the minimum occupancy requirement, you may be able to refinance your FHA loan to a conventional mortgage.
-It may be a good choice if your financial circumstances have changed.
-If your credit score is higher and your income has increased, you may qualify for a conventional loan or another type of home loan with fewer rules for investment properties.
+If you bought a home with an FHA loan and meet the minimum occupancy requirement, you may be able to refinance your FHA loan to a conventional mortgage.
+If your credit score is higher and your income has increased since your original purchase, you may qualify for a conventional loan or another type of home loan – with fewer rules for investment properties.

 The Bottom Line: In Rare Situations, You Can Buy A Rental Property With An FHA Loan

-Although FHA loans aren’t typically used to purchase investment properties, you can do it under certain circumstances – as long as you meet certain requirements.
+Although FHA mortgage loans aren’t typically used to purchase investment properties, you can do this under certain circumstances – as long as you meet certain requirements.